askonube/IR-Network-Slowdowns/README.md

 <img width="973" alt="Screenshot 2025-06-09 014536" src="https://github.com/user-attachments/assets/2ad379da-fa9b-4bf7-b28c-4fc1e5ea6787" />

-I logged into the suspect computer and observed the PowerShell script that was used to conduct a port scan.
+The suspected computer was accessed and found the PowerShell script that was used to conduct a port scan.

 <img width="758" alt="Pasted image 20250329134622" src="https://github.com/user-attachments/assets/5d49885c-ea06-4ec3-b459-d741d8b840e2" />

 We observed the port scan script was launched by the SYSTEM account, which is unexpected behaviour and was not configured by the other administrators.
-I isolated the device and ran a malware scan.

-On the security.microsoft.com website, I isolated the suspected device and ran an antivirus scan.
-The malware scan produced no results, so out of caution, we kept the device isolated and put in a ticket to have it reimaged/rebuilt.
+The device was then isolated and scanned for malware.
+The malware scan produced no results, so out of caution, the device was kept isolated and planned to have it reimaged/rebuilt.

 ## 4. Investigation